-Dentist Serving Buffalo, Lancaster, Orchard Park, New York
+Buffalo Dentist Serving Depew, Lancaster, Orchard Park, & Nearby Areas in New York

 Sedation dentistry is a safe and effective way to achieve complete relaxation prior to your procedure at our Buffalo area office.
 Dr. Evola offers different types of sedation, each designed to relieve anxiety, calm nervousness, and produce optimal comfort before and during your treatment.

 If you suffer from dental anxiety, rest assured: you are not alone.
 Millions of Americans experience dental anxiety and, as a result, find themselves unable to undergo needed dental work.

 Buffalo-area dentist Dr. Larry Evola understands that many people feel anxiety at the thought of a dental visit, whether it’s the sounds and sensations of the routine dental care you need to maintain good oral health or a cosmetic dentistry procedure to provide you with a bright, beautifully aligned smile.
 That’s why Dr. Evola and the friendly team at Forestream Dental are proud to offer a comfortable, relaxing environment and the option of sedation dentistry.

 Many people avoid the dental care they need to maintain a beautiful and healthy smile because they experience anxiety at the thought of dental procedures.
 If you’ve put off your regular checkups or other dental treatment due to dental phobia, sedation dentistry may be right for you.